 ๐ More air fryer recipes you will love

-- Air Fryer Frozen Burgers
+- Air Fryer Canadian Bacon

-- Air Fryer Hamburgers
+- Air Fryer Sweet Potato Toast

-- Air Fryer Roasted Walnuts
+- Air Fryer Hazelnuts

 Have you made this recipe?
 I’d love to know <3 Tag me (@makehealthyrecipes) on Facebook and Instagram, Pin it on Pinterest, and please give it 5 stars with a review below!
 Don’t forget to subscribe to the email list (top right of this page) for sparkly new recipes in your inbox.